natalieagus/50002/docs/Hardware/f_fsm.md

 >
 > We know that we can definitely write a program that performs parenthesis checking easily, so we know that our computers aren't just a *simple* FSM.
 In the next chapter, we will learned another class of machine called the **Turing Machine** that can tackle this issue.

+Finally, we learned how to **minimise** an FSM while keeping its functionality equivalent to save resources.

 # Appendix

 ## Hardware Representation of Digital Lock FSM